did jose rizal retract or did he not

 It stated“I declare myself a Catholic and in this religion in which I was born and educated I wish to live and die.
 I retract with all my heart whatever in my words, writings, publications and conduct has been contrary to my character as son of the Catholic Church.”

-__________________________Hours before Jose Rizal was shot, He signed a document stating that he was a Catholic and that he was retracting all his writings against the church.
+Hours before Jose Rizal was shot, He signed a document stating that he was a Catholic and that he was retracting all his writings against the church.
 The document became known as the retraction, “The Retraction.”
 Because of her conversion to the church, Josephine Bracken, her last love, married them.

-BRAINLIEST IF MY ANSWER IS HELPFUL21.
-Did Jose Rizal Retract? why/why not?
+21. Did Jose Rizal Retract? why/why not?

 The alleged retraction of Jose Rizal before his execution is among the hotly contested issues in Philippine history.
 Did he withdraw his statements against the Spanish colonial government?